ludwig-ai/ludwig-docs/docs/user_guide/serving.md

 ### Output format

-The output format is  a JSON that is independent of the number of inputs and their data types, it only depends on the number of outputs the model pipeline was trained to predict and their data types.

-At the moment, Ludwig can predict binary, numerical, categorical, set, sequence and text outputs.
+The response is a JSON dictionary with keys prefixed by the names of the model's output features.

 For binary outputs, the JSON structure returned by the REST API is the following: